GlareCH/ShareKit/README.md

 ================================================================================

-By GlareCH
+#By GlareCH

-Todo:
-     1. Add Taobao OAuth
+##Todo:

-     2. Add share to QQ Connect
+1. Add share to QQ Connect
-     3. Use oauth2.0-client
+1. Add share to Taobao

 ================================================================================
 # 关于 ShareKit